Making an adult decision is sometimes the most difficult because sooner rather than later, you will have to face reality.

 Step 1: Prepare an assessment of your overall situation – income, expenses, housing, children

-In the beginning you will have more questions than answers.
+In the beginning, you will have more questions than answers.
 In a lot of ways, marriage is a business partnership, but with much more at stake.
-A marriage often involves other family law issues such as children.
-Unless there is a prenuptial agreement dividing up assets and depts, divorce can be expensive and convoluted.
-And then there is the children.
+Marriage often involves other family law issues such as children.
+Unless there is a prenuptial agreement dividing up assets and debts, divorce can be expensive and convoluted.
+And then there are the children.

 Should you stay together for the children’s sake?
 This is a huge question that most parents who are considering a separation ask themselves — and each other.
 Research on staying together for the children suggests that children do better after separation from a high-conflict marriage.
 If you have older children, consider talking with them in advance of making big changes.
 Keeping your “children first” policy both in your own parenting and in working with your children’s other parent is very important to the divorce process.
 Remember, at the end of the day, your chief role is to be the parent.

 Step 2: Ask a divorce attorney about the details

 Before your initial consultation with an attorney, you should have some ideas of what the process will be like in your specific case and have a basic understanding of the different kinds of divorce – uncontested divorce vs. contested divorce.
 It’s important to understand that you will be actively involved in the divorce process.
 This is not a situation where you can drop off your paperwork and then never think about it again.